gematik/ref-eRp-FD-Server/README.md

 ## Run the Service

 To run the service use the following command line.
-The service needs a private key and X.509 certificate for the VAU encryption.
-These two parameters are mandatory.
+The service needs a private key and X.509 certificate for the VAU encryption, a X.509 certificate to verify the QES passed in the task activate operation, the public key of the IDP to verify the ACCESS\_TOKEN and a download URL of the TSL.
+The following parameters are mandatory.

     $ cargo run -p ref-erx-fd-server -- \
         --key ./path/to/fd_id \
         --cert ./path/to/fd.cert \
+        --qes-cert ./path/to/qes.cert \
         --token file://path/to/idp_id.pub \
         --tsl https://download.tsl.ti-dienste.de